Wasimul Bari Rajib: Acting

+Politics

 As a politician, Rajib served as the president of JASAS, the cultural wing of Bangladesh Nationalist Party.

-Career

-In 1979, Rajib debuted acting in the film Rakhe Allah Mare Ke.
-He played as an antagonist in Sohanur Rahman Sohan's romantic drama Ananta Bhalobasha with Shakib Khan, which was his on-screen debut in 1999.
-He won his fourth Bangladesh National Film Award for Best Supporting Actor for his role in Sahoshi Manush Chai in 2003.

-Rajib was married to Ismat Ara Debi.
-Together they had a son Deep.

-Political career

 Rajib was a founding organizational secretary of Jatiotabadi Samajik Sangskritik Sangstha (JASAS), an affiliate of the Bangladesh Nationalist Party (BNP).
 He later served as the general secretary and continued to hold the position of president until his death.

+Personal life

+Rajib was adopted by his parents.
+His first wife was his adopted father's niece whom he had to marry against his will.

+Rajib was also married to Ismat Ara Debi.
+Together they had a son Deep.
+Debi was his second wife who was 25 years younger than him.

 Death

 Rajib died from stomach cancer on 14 November 2004, at the age of 52.
 He was buried at the City Corporation Cemetery in Sector 4 of Uttara, Dhaka.